-4. The hypothesis that each person has a mixture of true preferences that remains stable 823 throughout a long study, in the sense of a random preference or random utility model 824 in which each preference response is generated by a random sample from a stable 825 mixture, can be rejected.
-Violations of iid of responses indicated that people are more 826 consistent within a session (make fewer response reversals) than allowed by iid, and 827 people are more consistent between sessions when the sessions are closer together in 828 time than when they are farther apart.
-Such violations of iid remain compatible with 829 a TE model in which people change true preferences gradually over time.
-830

-5. The hypothesis that all persons are governed by a single model with different parameters, where parameters differ among people and change over sessions within person cannot yet be rejected.
-But the ADM model with power functions cannot fully describe these data because no set of parameters could be found to handle all data for every individual and every triple.

-6. The possibility that different individuals use different models or processes (as in Table 1), and can change among models from time to time cannot be rejected.
-This notion requires a higher order decision mechanism to specify when people would use a given model, which would enable it to be a testable theory.

-Despite some differences, these results reinforce and clarify findings of Butler and Pogrebna (2018) and Birnbaum (2020).
+- 4. The hypothesis that each person has a mixture of true preferences that remains stable 833 throughout a long study, in the sense of a random preference or random utility model 834 in which each preference response is generated by a random sample from a stable 835 mixture, can be rejected.
+Violations of iid of responses indicated that people are more 836 consistent within a session (make fewer response reversals) than allowed by iid, and 837 people are more consistent between sessions when the sessions are closer together in 838 time than when they are farther apart.
+Such violations of iid remain compatible with 839 a TE model in which people change true preferences gradually over time.
+840 - 5.
+The hypothesis that all persons are governed by a single model with different parameters, where parameters differ among people and change over sessions within person cannot yet be rejected.
+But the ADM model with power functions cannot fully describe these data because no set of parameters could be found to handle all data for every individual and every triple. - 6.
+The possibility that different individuals use different models or processes (as in Table 1), and can change among models from time to time cannot be rejected.
+This notion requires a higher order decision mechanism to specify when people would use a given model, which would enable it to be a testable theory. - Despite some differences, these results reinforce and clarify findings of Butler and Pogrebna (2018) and Birnbaum (2020).
 As analyzed by gTET, about 14% of preference patterns were estimated to be intransitive.
-By iTET, 7 of 22 participants (32%) exhibited significant violations of transitivity, at least part of the time.

-The overall incidence of intransitive behavior detected here is lower than estimated in 844 the Butler and Pogrebna data for the same triples.
-Besides the length of the study, this 845 experiment had several other differing features that might have affected the results.
-This 846 study used dependent gambles rather than independent ones, a procedure intended to facil-847 itate use of the MPW model.
-When gambles are dependent, people need not work out the 848 probabilities of nine possible combinations of outcomes between each pair of gambles and 849 aggregate nine weighted contrasts; instead, with dependent gambles, they need only com-850 pare consequences on three corresponding branches.
-Dependent gambles had been used in 851 Birnbaum and Diecidue (2015), who found a few participants who indeed showed intransitive 852 cycles and "recycling" (reversals of intransitive cycles under permutation of the branches) 853 implied by MPW with dependent gambles.
-854 from a different population.
+By iTET, 7 of 22 participants (32%) exhibited significant violations of transitivity, at least part of the time. - The overall incidence of intransitive behavior detected here is lower than estimated in the Butler and Pogrebna data for the same triples.
+Besides the length of the study, this experiment had several other differing features that might have affected the results.
+This study used dependent gambles rather than independent ones, a procedure intended to fa-857 cilitate use of the MPW model.
+When gambles are dependent, people need not work out 858 the probabilities of nine possible combinations of outcomes between each pair of gambles 859 and aggregate nine weighted contrasts; with dependent gambles, they need only compare 860 consequences on corresponding branches.
+Dependent gambles had been used in Birnbaum 861 and Diecidue (2015), who found a few participants who indeed showed intransitive cycles 862 and "recycling" (reversals of intransitive cycles under permutation of the branches) implied 863 by MPW with dependent gambles.
+864

+Another difference with Butler and Pogrebna (2018) is that this study drew participants from a different population.
 Given the heterogeneity among individuals found here, it seems plausible that demographic differences in education, age, wealth, or nationality might easily produce systematic differences between populations.
-Despite differences, both this study and that of Butler and Pogrebna found that the most common response pattern in triples of this type is Pattern 212, and both studies found systematic evidence of both types of intransitive cycles, which occur with greater incidence than reported in previous studies with similar stimuli and methods (e.g., Birnbaum & Diecidue, 2015).
+Despite differences, both this study and that of Butler and Pogrebna found that the most common response pattern was Pattern 212, and both studies found systematic evidence of both types of intransitive cycles, which occur with greater incidence than reported in previous research with similar methods (e.g., Birnbaum & Diecidue, 2015).